 With the exception of Japan and South Korea, it is widely believed that fuel-cell cars are unlikely to compete with BEVs.
 This is due to the advancements in electric vehicles and charging infrastructure, which are becoming more cost-effective and efficient.
 Battery-electric vehicles make far more sense, especially for the passenger car segment, even though 80% of new FECVs sold in 2022 are in the passenger car category.

-Another study done by Franhaufer Institute believes that hydrogen is unlikely to play a major role in road transport.
-For the majority of regions and commercial vehicle purposes, battery electric powertrain is more advantageous than fuel cell technology.
+Another study done by the Fraunhofer Institute believes that hydrogen is unlikely to play a major role in road transport.
+For the majority of regions and commercial vehicle purposes, battery-electric heavy-duty vehicles hold a greater advantage compared to fuel cells.
 The use of fuel cell trucks is a gamble on the potential availability of inexpensive and entirely renewable imported hydrogen in the medium term.

 McKinsey, however, shows some optimism for the fuel-cell truck market, taking Switzerland as an example, where fuel-cell trucks are already successfully deployed.
 The firm believes FCEVs' quicker refueling, longer range, and lighter weight compared to batteries can boost truck uptime, payload capacity, and ultimately improve hydrogen trucks' TCO.
 TCO is a critical KPI for the fiercely competitive transportation industry.